About The Guild

 If contact by the opposing party is initiated, this should be reported immediately to all involved parties.

-The roll of the flooring inspector can be difficult but their behavior must be that of the highest standards
+The role of the flooring inspector can be difficult but their behavior must be that of the highest standards

 Stay Informed